HarryHuynh1205/Portfolio_Pizza_SalesPerformance/README.md

   - Data visualization and storytelling

 ### Data Cleaning/Preparation:
-  - In the initial data preparation phase, we performed the following tasks:
+In the initial data preparation phase, we performed the following tasks:
-  - Found and deleting duplicates.
+  - Removed duplicates and handled missing values.
   - Data cleaning and formatting.
+  - Standardized date-time format for analysis
   - Found the relationships for sheet to sheet
+  - Joined datasets using Excel and SQL

 ### Exploratory Data Analysis:
 **EDA** involved exploring the sales data to answer key questions, such as: